-Kathy Cunningham, Founder & President of Advanced Marketing Strategies, illuminates the effective techniques the BEST COMMERCIALS use as she weighs in on the 2020 Super Bowl commercials live on the morning news.
+Kathy Cunningham, Founder & President of Advanced Marketing Strategies, illuminates the effective techniques brands use as she weighs in on the best 2020 Super Bowl commercials live on the morning news.
 Watch her interview on KUSI News below:

 They Cost 5.6 Million Dollars – Is it Worth all the Money and Effort?

 Hyundai’s commercial for Smart Park technology is a perfect example of how to get your monies worth in a super bowl ad!
 It starts with a wicked good CATCH PHRASES like ‘Pahk the Cah‘; sprinkle in some local humor, add a couple of celebrities like John Krasinski and Rachel Dratch, and top it off with a popular athlete like “Big Papi” and you have a winning combination.